-Highway Inn’s third generation tries to figure out how to keep a postwar restaurant relevant.
+Highway Inn’s third generation tries to figure out how to keep a seven-decade-old restaurant relevant.

 Photos: Steve Czerniak

 Monica Toguchi didn’t think opening a second Highway Inn would be this hard.
 After all, the original Highway Inn in Waipahu had opened 67 years ago and had been running smoothly, thanks to a staff that had worked there for two decades or more, and loyal diners who filled the restaurant, lingering over beef stew and naau puaa, pig intestines cooked with luau leaves.

 Monica, 41, is the third generation to run Highway Inn.
 Her grandparents opened it in 1947, based on Hawaiian food that Seiichi Toguchi learned in restaurants where he washed dishes, and American food that he picked up working in the mess halls in the Japanese internment camps during World War II.

 Monica had been thinking about a town location for Highway Inn for a while, to grow the company and to introduce a new audience to her grandfather’s legacy.
 Late last year, she opened the new Highway Inn in Kakaako, and I love it even more than the original.
 It is contemporary without forgetting its roots.
 It serves the same Hawaiian food as the original, down to the naau puaa, while offering new dishes such as whole fried akule and poi (fish and poi, seemingly a no-brainer for a Hawaiian food restaurant and yet so rare) and modern nostalgic desserts including poi Twinkies and a pineapple upside-down cake with kiawe-bean flour.

 The Pineapple upside down cake, made with kiawe-bean flour.